menu

 Occupations and Workforce

 Because occupations involving physical labor dominate the local economy, Gratis is generally considered to be a blue-collar town.
-42.73% of the Gratis workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Gratis is a village of sales and office workers, construction workers and builders, and service providers.
-There are especially a lot of people living in Gratis who work in sales jobs (20.30%), office and administrative support (9.39%), and healthcare suport services (6.67%).
+36.47% of the Gratis workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Gratis is a village of sales and office workers, professionals, and construction workers and builders.
+There are especially a lot of people living in Gratis who work in sales jobs (16.24%), management occupations (8.47%), and architecture and engineering (7.76%).

 Setting & Lifestyle

-Gratis is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Gratis is a great place for families with children to consider.
+First of all, many other families with children live here, making Gratis a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Gratis has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Gratis’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Demographics

-The percentage of adults in Gratis with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.56% of adults in Gratis have a bachelor's degree or advanced degree.
+The percentage of adults in Gratis who are college-educated is close to the national average for all communities of 21.84%: 18.82% of the adults in Gratis have a bachelor's degree or advanced degree.

-The per capita income in Gratis in 2022 was $27,145, which is lower middle income relative to Ohio and the nation.
-This equates to an annual income of $108,580 for a family of four.
+The per capita income in Gratis in 2022 was $31,610, which is middle income relative to Ohio and the nation.
+This equates to an annual income of $126,440 for a family of four.
 However, Gratis contains both very wealthy and poor people as well.

 The people who call Gratis home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gratis residents report their race to be White.
-Important ancestries of people in Gratis include German, English, Irish, Italian, and Scots-Irish.
+Important ancestries of people in Gratis include German, Irish, English, Scots-Irish, and Italian.

 The most common language spoken in Gratis is English.
 Other important languages spoken here include Italian and Greek.